Perry Tuttle

-Perry Tuttle (born August 2, 1959) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+Perry Warren Tuttle (born August 2, 1959) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was a national champion and Clemson football standout in the early 1980s.
 His career continued into the NFL (Buffalo Bills, Tampa Bay Buccaneers, and Atlanta Falcons) and Canadian Football League (CFL) (Winnipeg Blue Bombers).
 Now, he is known for his inspirational speaking, sports marketing, and sports ministry.

 Early life

 Perry Warren Tuttle was born on August 2, 1959, in Lexington, North Carolina, to Russell Samuel and Betty Mae Tuttle.
-He attended North Davidson High School and was a standout player throughout his high school career.
-His successes in high school led to his recruitment by Clemson University.
+He attended North Davidson High School in Lexington, and was a standout player throughout his high school football career.
+In 1975, he helped lead North Davidson to the Western North Carolina High School Activities Association (WNCHSAA) championship game, where they finished as co-champions, after tying with Shelby High School 21–21.
+Tuttle would continue his football career at Clemson University.

 College career

 The prime of Tuttle's football career was during his three seasons (1978–1981) at Clemson University.
 As of the 2018 season, Tuttle ranks ninth all-time in school history for touchdown receptions with 17, sixth all-time for receiving yards with 2,534, and tenth all-time for receptions with 150.
 Tuttle caught the winning touchdown pass in the 1982 Orange Bowl, which secured the national championship for the Tigers.
 His celebration after the touchdown catch in the third quarter, arms outstretched above his head with ball in hand, made the cover of the January 11, 1982, edition of Sports Illustrated with the caption, “Orange Bowl Hero Perry Tuttle of Clemson.”

-In 1991, Clemson added Tuttle to their Hall of Fame, and in 1996, he was named as a member of Clemson's Centennial team.
+In 1991, Tuttle was inducted into the Clemson Athletic Hall of Fame, and in 1996, he was named as a member of Clemson's Centennial team.
 Later, in 1999, he was ranked by a panel of historians as the fourteenth-best player in Clemson football history.